Hebridean Emigration Resources

 Statistical Accounts of Scotland

 The first or ‘Old’ Statistical Accounts of Scotland (1791-1799) are among the best contemporary reports of life during the agricultural and industrial revolutions of Europe.
 They were the brainchild of Sir John Sinclair of Ulbster.
 Every parish minister in Scotland was asked to complete a report.
 The reports were rich and detailed, covering subjects such as agriculture, education, trades, religion and social customs.
-The Accounts can be used to study the factors which may have pushed people to emigrate.
-They have been digitised and are freely available online at: https://stataccscot.ed.ac.uk/
+These Accounts can be used to study the factors which may have pushed people to emigrate in the late 18th century.

 Napier Commission Evidence